pacs-course/pacs-examples/README.md

 ## What ELSE? ##

+  * `E
-  * `Exercises/` Directory with the exercises of the course, subdivided by year!
+  * Labs/` Directory with the laboratory sessions of the course, subdivided by year!
 Enjoy!